ruyog/event_badge_creation/README.md

 # event_badge_creation

+Prerequisite is Windows environment with MS-Office applications installed, especially, MS-Powerpoint.

 ## Intermediate Badge (Badge in PPT)
  * Replace the input file in edit_ppt_badge.py at #109 with actual absolute location